-• managing our working capital through better optimization of inventory levels;

-- focusing on selling higher gross margin products, which will mean a greater emphasis on augmented reality products; - the introduction of see-through and new high resolution Video Eyewear;

-- restructuring and reengineering our organization and processes to increase efficiency and reduce our operating costs wherever possible; - minimizing our capital expenditures by eliminating, delaying or curtailing discretionary and non-essential spending; - reducing and deferring some research and development and delaying some planned product and new technology introductions; - · exploring our options with respect to new equity financings or debt borrowings; and - exploring the licensing of our IP
+- · managing our working capital through better optimization of inventory levels; - focusing on selling higher gross margin products, which will mean a greater emphasis on augmented reality products; - the introduction of see-through and new high resolution Video Eyewear; - restructuring and reengineering our organization and processes to increase efficiency and reduce our operating costs wherever possible; - minimizing our capital expenditures by eliminating, delaying or curtailing discretionary and non-essential spending; - reducing and deferring some research and development and delaying some planned product and new technology introductions; - · exploring our options with respect to new equity financings or debt borrowings; and exploring the licensing of our IP

-Based on our current operating plan, our existing working capital may not be sufficient to fund our planned operating expenses, capital expenditures, and working capital requirements through 2013 without additional sources of cash, including this offering, and/or the deferral, reduction or elimination of significant planned, but not as of yet committed, expenditures on new products, tooling, research and development, and marketing.
+We have engaged an investment banking firm to assist us with respect to a planned public stock offering of up to \$15,000,000.
+There is no assurance we will be successful in raising such funds.
+Based on our current operating plan, our existing working capital may not be sufficient to fund our planned operating expenses, capital expenditures, and working capital requirements through 2013 without additional sources of cash, such as the planned public offering above, and/or the deferral, reduction or elimination of significant planned, but not as of yet committed, expenditures on new products, tooling, R&D, and marketing.
 A shortfall from projected sales levels could have a material adverse effect on our ability to continue operations at current levels.
 If this were to occur, we would be forced to liquidate certain assets where possible, and/or to suspend or curtail certain of our operations.
 Any of these actions could harm our business, results of operations and future prospects.

-We anticipate that the successful completion of this offering, together with the conversion of the majority of our outstanding promissory notes to common stock which the holders have agreed to upon the closing of this offering, will provide us sufficient capital to implement our current operating plan and planned new product development activities.
-We also anticipate that the net proceeds from the successful completion of this offering will provide us sufficient unallocated working capital to eliminate the doubt about our ability to continue as a going concern for at least 18 months.
+We anticipate that the successful completion of our planned \$15,000,000 public stock offering, if it occurs, together with the conversion of the majority of our outstanding promissory notes to common stock which we intend to seek in connection therewith, will provide us sufficient capital to implement our current operating plan and planned new product development activities.
+We also anticipate that the net proceeds from the successful completion of our planned public stock offering, if it occurs, will provide us sufficient unallocated working capital to eliminate the doubt about our ability to continue as a going concern for at least 18 months.
 We can give no assurance that we will be able to obtain additional financing on favorable terms or at all.
 If we raise additional funds by selling additional shares of our capital stock, or securities convertible into shares of our capital stock, the ownership interest of our existing shareholders may be diluted.
 The amount of dilution could be increased by the issuance of warrants or securities with other dilutive characteristics, such as anti-dilution clauses or price resets.
+The proposed public offering mentioned above, does not contemplate any potentially dilutive adjustments.
 If we need additional funding for operations and we are unable to raise it, we may be forced to liquidate assets on a distress basis and/or curtail or cease operations or to obtain funds through entering into additional collaborative agreements or other arrangements that may be on unfavorable terms.